tradingstrategy-ai/docs/source/programming/setting-up-development-environment/index.rst

 * How to develop and backtest your own automated trading strategies

-.. _get an API key
+.. _get an API key:

 Getting an API key
 ------------------